Subhash23-09/Heath_diet_agent/README.md

 Shared short‑term memory using ConversationBufferMemory so agents can see each other’s outputs.​

-RAG hook over a local knowledge.json file for simple evidence injection.
+RAG hook over a local knowledge.json file.

 API key–protected REST endpoints (/health-assist, /history/<user_id>).